To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - 28% for controlling smart appliances (refrigerator, laundry machine, etc.)

-- In 2013 the smart home automation market was valued at 4.4 billion dollars and is estimated to be valued at 21 billion dollars in 2020.9
+- In 2013 the smart home automation market was valued at 4.4 billion dollars and was estimated to be valued at 21 billion dollars in 2020.9

-- In 2020, it is estimated that the internet of things will generate revenue exceeding $300 billion.10
+- 2020 estimates state the internet of things will generate revenue exceeding $300 billion.10

 What’s your favorite smart home technology?